vitabaks/postgresql_cluster/README.md

 [What is Distributed Consensus?](http://thesecretlivesofdata.com/raft/)

-(Optional) To provide a single entry point (VIP) for database access is used "vip-manager".
-If the variable `cluster_vip` is specified.
+To provide a single entry point (VIP) for database access is used "vip-manager".

-- [**vip-manager**](https://github.com/cybertec-postgresql/vip-manager) is a service that gets started on all cluster nodes and connects to the DCS.
+- [**vip-manager**](https://github.com/cybertec-postgresql/vip-manager) (_optional, if the `cluster_vip` variable is specified_) is a service that gets started on all cluster nodes and connects to the DCS.
 If the local node owns the leader-key, vip-manager starts the configured VIP.
 In case of a failover, vip-manager removes the VIP on the old leader and the corresponding service on the new leader starts it there.

+- [**PgBouncer**](https://pgbouncer.github.io/features.html) (optional, if the `pgbouncer_install` variable is `true`) is a connection pooler for PostgreSQL.

 #### 2. PostgreSQL High-Availability with HAProxy Load Balancing